Mackey functors and sharpness for fusion systems: Acyclicity of Mackey functors

+\begin{proof}[Proof of Theorem {\hyperref[T:Mackey-acyclic-over-OFc]{A}}] By Proposition~\ref{T:orbit-centric-extended has pullbacks} and \cite[Lemma 5.13]{JM1992}, proto-Mackey functors on $\CO(\CF^c)$ are in fact the same as $\CF^c$-truncated Mackey functors for $\CF$ as defined in this paper.
+Thus it suffices to show that $\CO(\CF^c)$ satisfies the three conditions of Proposition~\ref{T:JM-acyclicity}.
+We have seen that the condition \ref{B0} holds for $\CO(\CF^c)$.
+The condition \ref{B1} is trivially satisfied and the condition \ref{B2} follows from the well-known fact (\cite[Proposition 2.8]{DL2009}) that $|\Hom_{\CO(\CF^c)}(P,S)|$ is prime to $p$ for every $\CF$-centric $P\leq S$. \end{proof}

+Now we present a strategy to study acyclicity of restrictions of Mackey functors, which will be used in Section \ref{section:Examples.}.
+Consider a Mackey functor $M = (M^*,M_*) \colon \CO(\CF)\rightarrow \fgmod{\BF_p}$ defined on the full orbit category.
+Its restriction to the centric orbit category $M|_{\CO(\CF^c)}$ might not be an $\CF^c$-truncated Mackey functor, and so we cannot use Theorem~\hyperref[T:Mackey-acyclic-over-OFc]{A} directly to conclude that $M^*|_{\CO(\CF^c)}$ is acyclic.
+Instead we break up the Mackey functor $M$ by taking a composition series, then study how the restrictions of the composition factors contribute to the higher limits of $M^*|_{\CO(\CF^c)}$.

-Now we present a strategy to study acyclicity of restrictions of Mackey functors. \begin{prp} Let $\CF$ be a saturated fusion system on a finite $p$-group $S$ and let $k$ be a field of characteristic $p$.
+\begin{prp} Let $\CF$ be a saturated fusion system on a finite $p$-group $S$ and let $k$ be a field of characteristic $p$.
 Consider a Mackey functor $M\colon\CO(\CF)\to\fgmod{k}$ which takes finite dimensional $k$-vector spaces as its values.
-If for each composition factor $S_{Q,V}$, where $Q\leq S$ is non-$\CF$-centric and $V$ is a simple $k\Out_\CF(Q)$-module, the functor $S_{Q,V}^*|_{\O(\CF^c)}$ is acyclic, then $M^*|_{\O(\CF^c)}$ is acyclic. \end{prp} \begin{proof} By assumption there is a finite-length filtration of $M$ by successive maximal Mackey subfunctors
+If for each composition factor $S_{Q,V}$ of $M$, where $Q\leq S$ is non-$\CF$-centric and $V$ is a simple $k\Out_\CF(Q)$-module, the functor $S_{Q,V}^*|_{\O(\CF^c)}$ is acyclic, then $M^*|_{\O(\CF^c)}$ is acyclic. \end{prp} \begin{proof} By assumption there is a finite-length filtration of $M$ by successive maximal Mackey subfunctors